 In the 1880’s the Taylor family left the partnership and Alexander was the sole proprietor, with the business concentrating on building and construction over a wide area around Gawler, e.g. the Smithfield Institute, now demolished.
 The paper from the time capsule shows this as it was retrieved on its demolition.

-Toward the end of his life, sons 2 and 3, Alexander Phillip and James, ran the business.
-Sara Cheek, the daughter of the long serving Town Clerk, to whom he married, died in 1896 and he became poorly in 1900 and died in 1902.
+Toward the end of Alexanders life, his sons, Alexander Phillip and James, ran the business.
+Alexanders wife, Sara died in 1896 and he died in 1902.

 I do not know how the two sons gained the business, rather than being divided among the six living siblings.
 Son number 1, Thomas, died at less than one year.
 The business continued to prosper and was one of the leading entrepreneurs in Gawler.
 The next chance event that led to the longevity of Taylor and Forgie was that Alexander Phillip had no children, while James had three boys greatly reducing inheritance complications.

 Above: James Forgie, home in King Street, Gawler showing his wife Nina Crump, holding James Graham (killed in WW1) and F. Gordon (standing).

 - F Gordon Forgie (picture)

 - J Graham killed Villers Bretonneaux WW1 – No children